Zyzto/Adati/README.md

 flutter build web --release
 ```

+### Automated Releases

+The project includes GitHub Actions workflows for automated builds and releases:

+- **Automatic Release**: Push a tag (e.g., `v0.1.0`) to automatically build and release for Android, Linux, and Windows
+- **Manual Trigger**: Use the "Run workflow" button in GitHub Actions to manually trigger builds
+- **Artifacts**: Built apps are automatically uploaded to GitHub Releases

+See `.github/workflows/release.yml` for the complete workflow configuration.

 ## 📖 Usage

 ### Creating a Habit
 1. Navigate to the Timeline or Habits tab
 2. Tap the "+" button or "New Habit" option
-3. Enter habit name, optional description, and choose a color
+3. Enter habit name, optional description, choose a color and icon
+4. Select habit type (Good or Bad habit)
+5. Choose tracking type:
+   - **Completed**: Simple completion tracking
+   - **Measurable**: Set unit (minutes, km, glasses, etc.) and goal value
+   - **Occurrences**: Define occurrence names (e.g., "Morning", "Evening")
+6. Set goal period (daily, weekly, or monthly) for measurable habits
+7. Optionally enable reminders and set reminder time
+8. Add tags to organize your habits
-4. Save to start tracking
+9. Save to start tracking

 ### Tracking Habits

+#### Completed Habits
-- **Daily Completion**: Tap on a day in the calendar grid to mark habits as complete
+- Tap on a day in the calendar grid to mark habits as complete/incomplete
-- **Notes**: Add notes to any tracking entry for additional context
+- Add optional notes to any entry

+#### Measurable Habits
+- Tap on a day to enter a numeric value
+- The app automatically marks as complete when goal is reached
+- Track values like: minutes exercised, km walked, glasses of water, pages read, etc.

+#### Occurrences Habits
-- **View Details**: Tap on a habit card to see detailed statistics and calendar view
+- Tap on a day to select which occurrences happened
+- Track multiple occurrences per day (e.g., "Exercised in the morning and evening")

 ### Viewing Timeline
 - The main timeline shows a calendar grid with color-coded completion status
 - Tap any day to view and edit all entries for that date
 - Statistics at the top show your overall progress
+- Filter habits by tags or search by name

+### Habit Details
+- Tap on any habit card to see:
+  - Calendar view with completion history
+  - Current and longest streaks
+  - Statistics and progress
+  - Edit or delete the habit

+### Data Management
+- **Export Data**: Export all data, habits only, or settings only (JSON or CSV format)
+- **Import Data**: Import data from exported files (supports JSON and CSV)
+- **Database Statistics**: View database size and record counts
+- **Reset Habits**: Option to reset all habits and tracking data

 ### Settings
-- **Language**: Switch between English and Arabic
+- **Language**: Switch between English and Arabic (with RTL support)
 - **Theme**: Choose Light, Dark, or System theme
+- **Data & Export**: Import/export your data
+- **Advanced**: Database statistics and reset options
 - All preferences are saved automatically

 ## 🖥️ Desktop-Specific Features